 The mast came off the forquilha and started to climb.
 And feeling it move, we all pushed harder.
 In no time at all the wood was out of my hands and the jangadeiros quickly drove it home.
 João secured the brace to keep the mast from falling back, and then they all turned around to face me.
 They were all smiling.

 “Good work,” Mamede said.
 “You are a Jangadeiro now.”

 Clutching the forquilha with both hands for support, squatting low on the bench to keep from falling off — I didn’t really feel like a jangadeiro.

 Mamede took my place on the banco and they ran out the boom to set the sail.
 João then hauled us up to the second anchor and he and Ze lifted the heavy stone from the bottom, over 200 feet below.
-We were now free from our tether — free, at last! — and Mamede brought the jangada slowly around and pointed our bow southward.
-It was the morning of the fourth day and we were creeping back home.
+Free from our tether — Free, at last! — Mamede brought the jangada’s bow slowly around and pointed us southward.
+It was the morning of the fourth day and we were heading back home.